Skyscanner/backpack/UNRELEASED.md

             - `cellRenderer` should now follow the following function signature:
                 ```js
                 function ({
                   cellData: any,
+                  columnIndex: number,
-                columnIndex: string,
+                  dataKey: string,
+                  rowData: any,
-                rowData: any
+                  rowIndex: any
                 }): node
                 ```
                 You can use these as a means to handle more complex data that needs any custom processing, but all styling will be handled by the component.
 You can use these strictly to render the cell data.
 For example: